splitgraph/sgr/examples/dbt/README.md

 * Compare the two versions of the built model against each other.

 ## Running the example

+You need to have `dbt` installed.
+Follow the instructions on dbt's [GitHub page](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/installation/) to install it or run `pip install dbt`.

 `../run_example.py example.yaml` and press ENTER when prompted to go through the steps.